thadguidry/respec/data--cite.md

 That automatically creates the following:

  * Links the text "fire an event" to https://dom.spec.whatwg.org/#concept-event-fire
+ * Links to the XML spec, to the right anchor.
- * Add "WHATWG-DOM" to your citations.
+ * Add "WHATWG-DOM" to the Normative References section.
+And "XML" to the Informative References section.